aa29zzjj/Project-2-Client-Server/README.md

 ```

 Note: UDP messages are made up of byte arrays.
-You will need to take an int and place it into a four byte byte array before sending.
+You will need to take an int and place it into a four byte (32 bit) byte array before sending.
 When receiving, you will need to extract an int from the byte array.
 You may use code from external sources to help you do this.
 But be careful to site your sources with a clear URL.

+Another approach would be to only transmit byte arrays containing String data.
+You may use either approach.

 :checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task2Client".**

 :checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task2Server".**

 :checkered_flag:**Take a screenshot of your client console screen.
-It will include five integer inputs (1,2,3,4, and 5) and show the sums as they arrive back from the server.
-It will also show the client being stopped, and re-run a second time with the inputs (6,7,8,9, and 10) and the client's response to a request by the user to &quot;halt!&quot;.
-On your single pdf, label this screenshot as "Project2Task2ClientScreen".**
+It will include five integer inputs (1,2,-3,4, and 5) and show the sums as they arrive back from the server.
+It will also show the client being stopped, and re-run a second time with the inputs (6,7,-8,9, and 10) and the client's response to a request by the user to &quot;halt!&quot;.
+On your single pdf, label this screenshot as "Project2Task2ClientConsole".**

 :checkered_flag:**Take a screenshot of your server console screen.
 It will include the 10 lines of data being sent by the client and the server's responses.
-On your single pdf, label this screenshot as "Project2Task2ServerScreen".**
+On your single pdf, label this screenshot as "Project2Task2ServerConsole".**

 ## Task 3 Use the IntelliJ Project Name "Project2Task3"

 0. Name the client "RemoteVariableClientUDP.java".
 Name the server "RemoteVariableServerUDP.java".

 1. Modify your work in Task 2 so that the client may request either an &quot;add&quot; or &quot;subtract&quot; or &quot;get&quot; operation be performed by the server.
 The &quot;add&quot; and &quot;subtract&quot; operations are not idempotent but the &quot;get&quot; operation is idempotent.
 In addition, each request will pass along an integer ID.
 This ID is used to uniquely identify the user.
 Thus, the client will form a packet with the following values: ID, operation (add or subtract or get), and value (if the operation is other than get).
 The server will carry out the correct computation (add or subtract or get) using the sum associated with the ID found in each request.
 The client will be menu driven and will repeatedly ask the user for the user ID, operation, and value (if not a get request).
 When the operation is &quot;get&quot;, the value held on the server is simply returned.
 When the operation is &quot;add&quot; or &quot;subtract&quot; the server performs the operation and returns the sum.
 During execution, the client will display each returned value from the server to the user.
 If the server receives an ID that it has not seen before, that ID will initially be associated with a sum of 0.
-ID's will range between 1000 and 1999.
+ID's will range between 0 and 999.

 2. On the server, you will need to map each ID to the value of a sum.
 Different ID&#39;s may be presented and each will have its own sum.
 The server is given no prior knowledge of what ID&#39;s will be transmitted to it by the client.
 You may only assume that ID&#39;s are positive integers.
-You are required to store each ID and its associated sum, in a Java HashMap.
+You are required to store each ID and its associated sum, in a Java TreeMap.

 The client side menu will provide an option to exit the client.
 Exiting the client has no impact on the server.
 Here is an example client side interaction:

 ```
+The client is running.
+Please enter server port:
+6789

 1. Add a value to your sum.
 2. Subtract a value from your sum.
 3. Get your sum.